tbrown815/DreadPirateEats-API/README.md

 *   Guest play is similar to that of an account holder.
 The guest provides the Zip Code they would like to search, results are temporarily saved and the user is presened with restaurant options until their number of draws has completed.
     ![Alt](./readme_img/guestZip.png "Draw Page screenshot")
-    *   Restaurants are displayed on screen and link to the cooresponding page on Yelp, where the user can get additional details and read reviews.
+    *   Restaurants are displayed on screen and link to the corresponding page on Yelp, where the user can get additional details and read reviews.
     ![Alt](./readme_img/guestDraw.png "Draw Page screenshot")